DENGIE MARSHES WIND FARM

 The wind farm could create enough clean energy to power 100,000 homes, equivalent to all the homes in Maldon District Council three times over.
-In addition to creating clean and affordable power, the wind farm will deliver local benefits through a community benefit fund of £600,000 per annum.
+In addition to creating clean and affordable power, the wind farm will deliver local benefits through a community benefit fund of up to £600,000 per annum.
 We are also exploring the potential for discounted electricity for local people.

-About the team:
+ABout the team:

 Dengie Marshes Wind Farm is a joint development between and local landowners D.J Fisher (Farms), J D Mee & Sons, Parker farms, Strutt and Parker Farms, and UK-based independent renewable energy company Naseby Energy.